Click to expand for viewing details

 - Can different versions of CV be submitted to different employers?

 Yes.
-Each time when you apply via the online Application platform, you can choose up to 5 different internship positions in a single application.
-You can either submit the same set of documents for all selected internship positions, or prepare different sets of documents to different internship positions in the same application.
+Each time when you apply via the online Application platform, you can either submit the same set of documents for all selected internship positions, or prepare different sets of documents to different internship positions in the same application.

 - If I receive more than one internship offer, what should I do?

-Noting that many students would like to acquire as much internship exposure within the summer vacation, the internship placement arrangement for SIP 2020 is enhanced by allowing each student to take up more than one internship position provided that:
+Noting that many students would like to acquire as much internship exposure as possible during the summer vacation, they are allowed to take up more than one internship positions offered under the SIP 2022 provided that:

 - Can I change the internship start date or end date if I have other commitments during summer?